Hotels, Hotels - Design, New York

 The slate grey open-plan bathroom includes a separate walk-in rainfall shower and toilet behind frosted glass doors, a circular sink and a full set of REN bathroom amenities.
 The water pressure in the shower was very powerful and the oversized terrycloth bathrobes were perfect for lounging in.

-Wifi internet in guest rooms at Thompson LES comes with a charge, but we were told on arrival that there is free wifi in the bar on the first floor.
+Wifi internet in guest rooms at SIXTY LES comes with a charge, but we were told on arrival that there is free wifi in the bar on the first floor.
 Many guests flock to this lounge section of the bar with laptops to check emails and do business, so it has a sociable feel.
 The staff tend to leave guests to use the internet in peace, however, drinks and bites are closeby, should you wish to linger.

 The Restaurant